cacheflowe/simplesite/README.md

 - Server-side rendering that switches to fetch() requests (and pushState URL updates) after initial load
 - Automatic connection & disposal of Javascript views to main html content
 - Automatic js & css includes that mirror the compiled minified Gulp build
-  - This allows easy switching between dev & production modes
+  - This allows easy switching between dev & production modes, and easy dropping in of new js/css files
   - ...but has the caveat of *all js/css directories being included in alphabetical order*, with simplesite core files included first
+  - The main app.es6.js example ensures that it's not initialized until all scripts are loaded, so we should be good in this regard of .js load order
 - Per-page overrides of `head` metadata, with robust defaults and automatic content extraction to prefill metadata per-page
 - Basic login authentication for protected pages
 - Basic CMS functionality examples